Hello!

 The hypocrisy is real and is in front of us.
 This is what we should be up against.

 I argue that you should own the means of production and value self-production without meaning.
-It’s in total contradiction with the objective reality of “value” itself, but ultimately, an anti-liberal acceleration is required to undo the current philistine behavior, and reinstall a better society, putting civilization back on its tracks to human space exploration and beyond, and not through the decadent outcome of the technological singularity prison complex.
+It’s in total contradiction with the objective reality of “value” itself.
+An anti-liberal acceleration is required to undo the current philistine behavior and reinstall a better society, putting civilization back on its tracks to human space exploration and beyond, and not through the decadent outcome of the technological singularity prison complex.

 I’m only here to help you on that path.